Urgent Care Request

 Pain medications used during surgery and 3 days take-home medication for pain and inflammation are included at no additional fee. *Not a sedative.

-$320 to $570 depending on complexity.
-If a female dog is known or found to be at least two weeks pregnancy during surgery, we charge an additional fee for the additional time and supplies related to completing the spay safely.
+$535 to $935 depending on complexity.
+If a female dog is known or found to be at least two weeks pregnant during surgery, we charge an additional fee for the additional time and supplies related to completing the spay safely.

 Removal of the scrotal sac in addition to the testicles at the time of neuter.
 Recommended with an adult male dog neuter or with large scrotums where the remaining skin is smooth rather than excessive.